 Figure 3.
-Size selectivity of discarded black sea bass sampled by each gear type represented within the research fleet as of May 1, 2021.
-From left to right, gear types are as follows: conch pot, gillnet, oyster aquaculture, fish pot, rod and reel (charter and commercial), lobster pot, and trawl.
+Size range of discarded black sea bass sampled by each gear type represented within the research fleet as of May 1, 2023.

 Figure 4.
-Size range of retained black sea bass sampled by each gear type represented within the research fleet as of May 1, 2021.
-Note, oyster aquaculture gear type is absent from this graph because no black sea bass have been retained from this gear type.
+Size range of retained black sea bass sampled by each gear type represented within the research fleet as of May 1, 2023.